nanodlp/docs/manual/mask.md

 ---
-title: "Mask Generator"
+title: "Mask"
-description: "Mask generator help you create mask file to ensure even light output from any display."
+description: "Mask help you ensure even light output from any display."
 lead: ""
 draft: false
 images: []
 toc: true
 ---

+Some of the light sources which have been used in SLA printers have uneven light issue.

+To solve this problem, mask the file that is being used.
+It is basically a PNG file that modifies the pixel light output of each layer.

+## Mask generator

 Mask generator help you create mask file to ensure even light output from any display.